cedtwo/redb_model/README.md

 assert_eq!(User::DEFINITION.name(), "User");
 ```

-Tables can be customized with optional arguments, and an implementation of
+In the example below, we specify the table name as "outbound_edge", and
-[ModelExt] can be generated to provide common `DTO` functionality.
+generate an implementation of [`ModelExt`], providing common `DTO` functionality.

 ```rust
 #